What Is an Ad Blocker and How Does It Work?

 Ad blocking can break websites

 Some websites are designed with ad elements in mind.
 This means there are designated spaces for ads to show up.
 If the ads in those spaces are removed, it can leave blank areas or change the web page formatting.
-While this might be preferable to seeing ads, there's a possibility that the web page may not work as intended.
+While this might be preferable to seeing ads, the web page may not work as intended.

 Websites rely on ad revenue